Nalepo Mara Camp

 Maasai Mara and Southern Kenya

-Nalepo Mara Camp is located on a bend of the Talek River, only 3 kilometers from the Ol Kiombo Airstrip within the Maasai Mara Game Reserve.
+Nalepo Mara Camp is located on a bend of the Talek River, only 3 kilometres from the Ol Kiombo Airstrip within the Maasai Mara Game Reserve.